 1. Genetic and molecular pathogenesis of bone marrow failure, MDS, and leukemia predisposition

 These projects involve whole exome and whole genome sequencing to identify causative genes for bone marrow failure, MDS, and leukemia predisposition.
-Gene variants are queried using genetic, molecular, biochemical, and cell biology approaches to understand the molecular functions of novel genes in hematopoiesis and clonal evolution.
+Gene variants are queried using genetic, molecular, biochemical, cell biology, genomic, and transcriptomic approaches to understand the molecular functions of novel genes in hematopoiesis and clonal evolution.
 In collaboration with Dr. Coleman Lindsley, we are characterizing the somatic genomic landscape of SDS to elucidate the biology driving clonal evolution and to inform risk stratification.
 Translational control of gene expression in ribosomopathies is another area of interest.

 2. Modeling marrow failure and MDS using induced pluripotent stem cells

 We have derived induced pluripotent stem cells (iPSC) from patients with bone marrow failure syndromes and genomically engineered mutations to model MDS (in collaboration with Dr. Eirini Papapetrou, Mount Sinai).
 The molecular and cellular consequences of MDS-associated mutations in the context of marrow failure are under investigation.
 We have identified the TGFbeta pathway as a potential therapeutic target to treat bone marrow failure in SDS and are pursuing mechanistic studies.

 3. High-throughput screening using small molecule compounds and functional genomics to identify novel therapeutic targets for bone marrow failure and MDS.